Stonebridge World School

 Academic programming

-Stonebridge follows the Responsive Classroom program which brings together what children need to learn with what schools know about how they need to learn.
-In this approach, teachers pay equal attention to social & academic learning.
-Students’ social learning is centered around 5 key skills: cooperation, assertion, responsibility, empathy, & self-control–or CARES.
-In this model, teachers try to get to know as much as possible about their students individually, culturally, & developmentally.
-Teachers build strong relationships with families & staff to make sure that the adults in the students’ lives are working together for the students’ best interests.
+Stonebridge follows the Responsive Classroom program, which brings together what children need to learn with what schools know about how they need to learn.
+Teachers pay equal attention to social & academic learning.
+Social learning is centered around cooperation, assertion, responsibility, empathy, & self-control.
+Teachers learn about their students individually, culturally, & developmentally.

 Academic Programs Offered: